Sorry I don’t know the date but it was taken after the east side redevelopment. Can anyone hazard a guess?

 My Great Grandmother used to herd pigs to market in Stockton.
 This is an old print that I have from my Great Aunt who had a millinery shop in Stockton when I was just a kid in the 1940’s.
 I was born in West Hartlepool and emigrated to Canada in 1963.
 I hope that your visitors find this old print interesting.
 The drawing was by one Stockton’s famous artists and furniture designer Thomas Sheraton (1751 – 1806).

 Image and details courtesy of Eric Mudd.

-Photographs and details courtesy of Julie Gale.
+Photograph and details courtesy of John Simpson.